csdms/csdms-carpentry/lessons/git/index.md

 > ## Getting ready {.getready}
 >
-> Nothing to do: you're ready to go!
+> You need to have Git installed on your computer.
+For instructions on how to
+> install this software, visit [the CSDMS workshop page](http://mperignon.github.io/2016-05-16-csdms).

 ## Topics